 “There are multiple stakeholders here and our team will shortly be in contact with all relevant parties to provide an update and inform them of the next steps to be taken by the joint administrators.”

-Cooper and Rubin were appointed as the joint administrators for The Residence in Manchester, and Aura and Infinity in Liverpool, announced on 13 March after Elliot Group failed to raised necessary funds amid a police investigation into the developer’s founder, Elliot Lawless.
+Cooper and Rubin were appointed as the joint administrators for The Residence in Salford, and Aura and Infinity in Liverpool, on 13 March after Elliot Group failed to raised necessary funds amid a police investigation into the developer’s founder, Elliot Lawless.

 Lawless obtained a judicial review of his arrest before Christmas on suspicions of fraud, and a subsequent police search of his home.